-‘Success is counted sweetest’ by Emily Dickinson is a three-stanza work that addresses the connection of “need” and “triumph.”
+‘Success is counted sweetest’ is a three-stanza poem that addresses the connection of “need” and “triumph.”
 Essentially, only in experiencing that “need” can a person truly appreciate the best things in life.
 The difference between the stanzas shows the softness of finding goodness after a “need” and the harshness of losing what you “need” for “victory.”
 This conflict identifies variation in that a person can be in a situation where happiness exists because of the change, or “agon[y]” can be present because the good thing happens only because of pure sacrifice.
 Regardless, it is this juxtaposition of “need” and “triumph” that make the parallel strong enough to solidify the true meaning of “[s]uccess” and “victory” in a person’s mind.

 Success is counted sweetest Analysis